Leicester City midfielder Ndidi to undergo surgery on abductor injury | Goal.com

 Leicester City manager Brendan Rodgers has revealed that Wilfred Ndidi will undergo surgery on Saturday.

-The Nigeria international suffered an abductor injury as the Foxes devoured Burnley in a Premier League outing on Sunday.
+The Nigeria international suffered an abductor injury as the Foxes thumped Burnley in a Premier League outing on Sunday.

-"That (surgery) will take probably place tomorrow morning," Rodgers told media on Friday ahead of Sunday’s fixture with Manchester City.
+"That [surgery] will take probably place tomorrow morning," Rodgers told the media on Friday ahead of Sunday’s fixture with Manchester City.

 "It’s just unfortunate, it’s come right off the bone, so he’s going to be up to 12 weeks we think.
 He’s a huge player for us.